 Secretary: Ann Canedy

 Ann was born and lived in Baltimore, Maryland until moving to Cape Cod in 1991.
 She graduated from George Washington University and New England School of Law and began working as a social worker and a court advocate for adolescent foster children.
 Later, as an attorney, Ann practiced at a small firm in Harwich until becoming a legislative aide to Senator Henri Rauschenbach and then a town councilor in 2003.
 Ann is retired as an attorney and is a member of Hyannis Rotary, the Cape Cod Hospital Auxiliary Board, Episcopal Woman of St. Mary’s Church Board (past president) and a former town councilor in Barnstable.
 She enjoys swimming, boating, traveling, reading, writing and photography.

 Executive Director: Roberta Miller

 Barbara attended Bates College and was the first woman editor of the student newspaper.
 After graduation, she worked as a technical writer and editor, writing technical documentation and user training manuals for the IT department of an insurance company.
 She has lived on Cape Cod for 23 years.
 She was a founding member of the Asian Culture Society of Cape Cod, a non-profit that supports families with adopted children from Asia and transracial families.
 While a parent at the Waldorf School of Cape Cod, she helped start the school’s store, acting as buyer.
 She has also been on the governing body of the Unitarian Church of Cape Cod.
 Barbara has been a digital artist and has worked in the media for the last decade.
-She teaches workshops at the art association and regionally.
-She is a juried member of the art association.
+She teaches workshops at the art center and regionally.
+She is a juried member of the CCAC.